 You will get successful if you work hard, but it will still take a lot of time.

 You need to be mentally prepared to put in the time, have patience and work hard.

 Having unrealistic expectations ensures you're gonna quite too early.

 I believe my blog series on how to become an entrepreneur can help you get started and understand what's needed from you to make money as a business owner.

-Affiliate marketing course – 7 steps to get started as a full time affiliate
+Get started as a full time affiliate (free course)

 Thanks for reading.
 This was a very simplified post on how to get started with affiliate marketing as a beginner, and doesn't even begin to cover all the things you need to know to become successful.

-Luckily for you, I've created an affiliate marketing for beginners course, explaining how to get started on a more practical level in 7 simple steps, and what's important in this game.
+Luckily for you, I've created an affiliate marketing for beginners course, explaining step-by-step how to get started in affiliate marketing on a very practical level.

 What you will learn in the course:

 - Choosing your niche – practical guidelines